 North of the United States was British North America, divided into colonies as had been the United States.
-There was Newfoundland, New Brunswick, Nova Scotia, Lower Canada, (Quebec) and Upper Canada (Ontario) -- which together had about one-eighteenth the population of the United States.
+There was Newfoundland, New Brunswick, Nova Scotia, Lower Canada.
+And there was Upper Canada.
+Together they had a population about one-eighteenth that of the United States.

 Hostility toward Britain remained among those in the United States who chose to remember recent conflicts, and Britain's upper classes remained hostile toward the United States.
 But the British and the United States would be able to resolve their conflicts.
-Britain accepted the revolution that transformed its colonies into the United States.
-The U.S. and Britain were two liberal powers, one a constitutional monarchy, the other a republic.
-There were no dynastic rivalries or kings competing for land.
-Expansion westward was possible without expanding against each other.
-Moreover, wealthy men in shipping and commerce in the United States disliked the idea of war because they knew that it would shut down commerce, and they disliked the idea of losing ships to the British.
+Britain accepted the revolution that had transformed its colonies into the United States.
+Expansion westward from Canada or the US was possible without expanding against each other.
+And men in shipping and commerce in the United States disliked the idea of war.
+They knew that it would shut down commerce, and they disliked the idea of losing ships to the British.

-The United States had high tariffs against British imports, erected in 1816, inspired in part by the desire to deprive Britain of one of its largest export markets as well as to protect American manufacturers and farmers from foreign competition.
-But enough political leaders in the U.S. saw it in their nation's interest to establish accords with Britain that, in 1818, the U.S. and Britain produced the Rush-Bagot Agreement for disarmament on the Great Lakes.
+The United States had high tariffs against British imports, which began in 1816, inspired in part by the desire to deprive Britain of one of its largest export markets as well as to protect American manufacturers and farmers from foreign competition.
+But enough political leaders in the US saw it in their nation's interest to establish accords with Britain, and in 1818 the US and Britain produced the Rush-Bagot Agreement for disarmament on the Great Lakes.
 Each power was to have no more than four warships on the Great Lakes, none of which was to exceed 100 tons.